Skip to main content

 • JSON:API-compliant response headers

-Expanded PHP attribute support
+Expanded PHP attributes

 <?php